 Furthermore, abusive relationships frequently end in divorce, in which case the former spouse is entitled to a share of the convicted service member’s military pension.

 Being in the military can be stressful, and members of the service may consume alcohol in order to unwind when off base, creating the potential for a DUI or DWAI charge.
 If convicted, you will generally lose your driving privileges and may be sentenced to jail time, either of which will interfere with your military duties, bringing negative consequences that go beyond the civilian penalties.
+A qualified DUI lawyer with an understanding of military law can make all the difference in your case.

 Letter of reprimand: A document from your superior officer formally stating that details your wrongful behavior.
 A letter of reprimand may stand in the way of your receiving a promotion.